Mujinga Kambundji: 2018—2019

+2021—2022

 At the delayed 2020 Tokyo Olympics, Kambundji qualified for the finals in both 100 m and 200 m sprints, finishing sixth in the former and seventh in the latter event.
-She was also part of the Swiss 4 x 100 m relay team that finished fourth in the final.
+She was also part of the Swiss 4 × 100 m relay team that finished fourth in the final.

 She won the gold medal in the 60 m at the 2022 World Indoor Championships held in Belgrade in a time of 6.96 seconds, putting her joint-fourth on the world all-time list; a rare feat racing from lane eight.
 No woman had run faster over the distance since 1999.
+She received another award for being the Swiss Sportswoman of the Year in December.

 On 19 August 2022, Kambundji won the gold medal in the 200 m at the European Athletics Championships in Munich with a time of 22.32 s, after winning silver in the 100 m in 10.99 s behind Germany's Gina Lückenkemper three days earlier.

 Miscellaneous

 ETH Zurich student organization Swissloop's entry to the 2018 edition of the Hyperloop competition was a transport capsule named Mujinga, after Kambundji.